farahhadii/Toronto-KittyCab/README.md

 DB: Oracle SQL

 ## About
-A9/10 for CPS510 - Introduction to Databases.
-Creating a database management system (DBMS) for a project like Toronto KittyCab, an Uber clone, involves designing a system to efficiently store, retrieve, and manage various types of data associated with the ride-sharing service.
+Creating a database management system (DBMS) for a project called Toronto KittyCab, an Uber clone, involves designing a system to efficiently store, retrieve, and manage various types of data associated with the ride-sharing service.

 ## Prerequisites
 Have npm and node installed.